natoh19/natoh19/README.md

 ### Hi there 👋 and welcome!

 I'm Natalie Oldroyd, App Academy full-stack software engineering graduate and former e-commerce business owner.
-I'm looking for a software engineering role.
-Let's build something amazing!
+Currently working as a software engineer at Expedia Group.

 ---